sjgaughran/amnh-museumomics/README.md

 *Variant filtering depends on many factors including your data set, sample quality, analyses you'll run, and questions you're asking.
 Some analyses (especially those that depend on individual sites, like GWAS) are very sensitive to genotyping error.
 Others, like those calculated from genome-wide averages, are often more foregiving.
 There are no solid heuristics for filter thresholds, and filtering should be viewed as an iterative process.
 We are going to do a few filtering steps here to illustrate the process, but these filters are not exhaustive and would likely not be considered sufficient by reviewers!*

+Before we get to filtering, let's take a look at the samples included in our VCF.
+This is always good to check, as Sample IDs occassionally do not come out as you'd expect.
+You can take a look at them by running:

+`bcftools query -l Tminimus_SS.vcf`

+which should give you something like:

+`Sample_SRR3172000
+Sample_SRR3172001
+Sample_SRR3172003
+Sample_SRR3172004
+...
+Sample_SRR3172050
+Sample_SRR3172062`

 Let's start by filtering this variant set by setting a minimum PHRED-scaled quality and a minimum depth for each site.
 This weeds out the majority of sites that were covered by a few stray reads.
 We can use bcftools to filter with the command:

 `bcftools filter -i 'QUAL>20 && INFO/DP>100' Tminimus_SS.vcf > Tminimus_SS_minQ20minDP100.vcf`